Ilie-Ioan/C--Learning/README.md

 ## Upcoming Concepts

-In the next stages, I will be learning the following advanced C++ topics:
+In the next stages, I will be learning the following intermediate and advanced C++ topics:

+### Friend Functions and Friend Class
+I'll be exploring **friend functions** and **friend classes**, which allow external functions or other classes to access the private and protected members of a class, breaking the encapsulation under certain circumstances.

+### Static Member Variables and Functions
+I'll learn about **static member variables and functions**, which are shared by all objects of a class, allowing for shared state or behavior without needing to instantiate the class.

+### File Handling
+I'll further dive into **file handling** in C++, learning how to read from and write to files using streams.
+This will be crucial for building applications that require persistent data storage.

+### Exception Handling
+I'll focus on managing errors gracefully during runtime using **exception handling**, ensuring that programs can handle unexpected situations without crashing.

 ### Standard Template Library (STL)
 I'll explore the **STL**, which includes powerful collections of data structures and algorithms like **vectors**, **maps**, **sets**, and **iterators**.
 This will allow me to write efficient and reusable code with minimal effort by leveraging these built-in structures and functions.